 Conditions we treat: cleft lip and palate

-On top of all of this is the facial disfigurement that comes with a cleft lip.
-It can be difficult for families to deal with, and some of them abandon their children.
-Even when the family is accepting of the condition, many children end up not going to school because they get teased or bullied by their peers.
+On top of this is the facial disfigurement with a cleft lip.
+It can be difficult for families to deal with, and some abandon their children.
+Even when the family accepts the condition, many children end up not going to school because they get teased or bullied by their peers.

 With cleft surgery, children typically heal quickly – about a week after surgery.
-However, the long-term healing and follow-up that comes after surgery will continue throughout a child’s life.
-Many times, the child will need more than just the initial surgery.
-Doctors monitor the child to see if there are any changes in a child’s speech when they start to speak.
-If the speech is unclear, a child will need speech therapy or further surgery.
-As they continue to grow, they might need more physical adjustments as well as treatment for their teeth, orthodontic work, and bone grafting.
-There are many procedures that may need to be done later on and the child is expected to have regular clinic check-ups until they reach adulthood.
+However, the long-term healing and follow-up after surgery continue throughout a child’s life.
+Doctors monitor the child to see any changes in their speech when they speak.
+If the speech is unclear, a child will need speech therapy or receive another surgery.
+As they continue to grow, they might need more physical adjustments and treatment for their teeth, orthodontic work, and bone grafting.
+They will require many surgeries later on while being expected to have regular clinic check-ups until they reach adulthood.

-Cleft lip and palate are very treatable conditions that when addressed properly can help children to thrive into the future.
-We are thankful for our partnership with Smile Train.
-Through this partnership, we are reaching and treating children with cleft lip and palate every day and making a life-changing difference for them.
+When appropriately addressed, cleft lip and palate are very treatable conditions that won’t hinder a child’s life.
+(Because of the support from people like you and our partnership with Smile Train, CURE can reach and treat children with cleft lip and palate every day — making a difference for children with disabilities.)

-One of the beautiful things about CURE is that it allows everyone to participate in the life-transforming surgeries that are provided daily at the CURE hospitals all around the world.
-You don’t need to be able to understand words like bilateral, ventricle, genu valgum, congenital, or cerebral-spinal fluid to take part in life-changing and life-saving work.
-But with this said, having an understanding of the conditions CURE treats does allow a deeper appreciation of just how important the work your donation is enabling the CURE staff to do!
+One of the beautiful things about CURE is that it allows everyone to participate in the life-transforming surgeries at CURE hospitals worldwide.
+To participate in life-changing and life-saving work, you don’t need to understand words like bilateral, ventricle, genu valgum, congenital, or cerebral-spinal fluid.
+But with this said, having an understanding of the conditions CURE treats does allow a deeper appreciation of just how important your donation is to our ministry.